Diospyros lycioides subsp. guerkei

 Previous Names: Royena guerkei, Royena lycioides subsp. guerkie.

-Common names: (Afr) Bessieboom, Hoeveldbloubos, Jakkalsbessie, Bloubos.
-(Eng) Bluebush, Bluebush Star-apple, Quilted Bluebush, Red Star-apple, Star apple, Transvaal Bluebush. (isiZulu) Umnqandane.
-(Northern Sotho) Mohladyane, Motloumana.
-(Setswana) Lethatsa. (siSwati) Mcafutane, Umcafudane.
+Common names: subsp. guerkei.
+(Afr) Bessieboom, Bloubos, Hoeveldbloubos, Jakkalsbessie.
+(Eng) Bluebush Quilted Bluebush, Transvaal Bluebush. (isiZulu) Umnqandane.
+(Northern Sotho) Motloumana. (siSwati) Mcafutane, Umcafudane.
 (Tshivenda) Muthala.

-Family: Ebenaceae (persimmon and ebony family).
-The family has some plants known for the useful wood and others for fruit.
+Family Ebenaceae (persimmon and ebony family).
+The family has some plants known for their useful wood and others for fruit.
 Trees are usually located in tropical and warmer temperate regions.
 There are more than 750 species, in 4 genera, worldwide and the 37 species in South Africa occur in 2 genera (Euclea and Diospyros).
 The bark and heartwood are black.
-The simple, coriaceous and entire Leaves lack stipules are usually alternate or may be opposite, but both may occur on the same plant.
+The simple, coriaceous and entire Leaves lack stipules and are usually alternate or may be opposite, but both may occur on the same plant.
 The usually unisexual and regular Flowers have a persistent calyx that is often divided near to the base.
-The corolla usually has a short tube, with petals fused at the base and extend with overlapping lobes.
+The corolla usually has a short tube, with Petals fused at the base and extending into overlapping lobes.
 The basifixed anthers are longer than the filaments.
 The superior ovary has up to 2 ovules in each locule.
 The styles may have 2-5 branches.
 Fruit is a berry with an accrescent calyx, which may dehisce slowly.
-Young fruit contains tannins and are usually avoided by animals until ripe.
+Young fruit contains tannins and is usually avoided by animals until ripe.

-There are in excess of 700 species in the genus Diospyros Worldwide.
+There are in excess of 700 species in the genus Diospyros worldwide.
 These species are tropical and subtropical and usually dioecious (unisexual floral structures with male and female parts are on separate plants).
-The valued timber trees are called ebony trees and produce dense, hard and dark timber.
+The valued timber plants are called ebony trees and produce dense, hard and dark timber.
 Trees valued for their fruit are called persimmon trees.
-Neither ebony nor persimmon are indigenous in South Africa.
-Here there are about 18 species of the genus Diospyros and a number of verities and subspecies in the genus.
+Neither ebony nor persimmon plants are indigenous in South Africa.
+Here there are about 18 species and subspecies of the genus Diospyros.

 Tree

-The main Stem (or trunk is main axis of the plant, the leaf and flower bearing as distinguished from the root-bearing axis) is usually multi stemmed (photo 180) or single stemmed.
-The tree is densely branched with a dense crown.
-The Tree is usually up to 3m high but may reach 8m.
+The main Stem (or trunk is main axis of the plant, the leaf and flower bearing as distinguished from the root-bearing axis) is usually multi stemmed (photo 180) but may be single stemmed.
+The Tree is densely branched with a dense crown and is usually 1-4m high but may reach 7m).
 The dark grey Bark is relatively smooth (photo 209).
-Branches tend to grow upright.
+Light to dark grey Branches tend to grow upright.
 Young stems are often hairy (photo 347 – under Leaves).
 No milky sap or thorns are present.

 Leaves

 The smallish, leathery, blue-green or dull grey-green and spirally arranged Leaves (photo 347) are crowded at the ends of short branches.
-Leaves may reach 8 x 3cm – usually smaller and are simple (have a single blade, which may have incisions that are not deep enough to divide the blade into leaflets – photo 208).
+Leaves may reach 8 x 2,5cm but are usually smaller and are simple (have a single blade, which may have incisions that are not deep enough to divide the blade into leaflets – photo 208).
 Depending on the weather, the plant may be deciduous.
-Leaves are elliptic, obovate (upside-down egg-shaped) or oblanceolate, (the leaf is broader at the apical third than at the middle and tapers towards the base).
-Leaves may be hairy especially below and over the Veins.
-The amount of hair decreases with time (a human trait?).
-The Midrib has 5-6 pairs of lateral veins, which are visible and often prominent.
-The Apex is broadly tapering to rounded (photo 208).
-The tapering Base may be asymmetric (photo 344) and is partly rolled under.
-The Margin is hairy – at least when young (photo 590), and entire (with a continuous margin, not in any way indented – photo 344).
-The distinct but short Petiole (leaf stalk) is 3 to 15mm long.
-Veins may be raised below and sunken above (photo 208).
-The patterned net veining is best observed when the leaf is held against a strong light (photo 590).
-From this vantage point, the hairs on the margin may visible.
+Leaves are elliptic, obovate (upside-down egg-shaped) or oblanceolate (the leaf is broader at the apical third than at the middle) and tapers towards the base.
+They may be hairy especially below and over the Veins.
+The amount of hair decreases with time.
+The Midrib has 5-6 pairs of lateral veins, which are visible and often prominent (photo 208).
+Here the Apex is broadly tapering to rounded.
+The tapering Base may be asymmetric (not equal to the opposite side – photo 344) and is partly rolled under.
+The Margin and young leaves are hairy – at least when young (photo 590), and entire (with a continuous margin, not in any way indented – photo 344).
+The distinct but usually short Petiole (leaf stalk) is 3 to 15mm long.
+Leaf veins are distinctly raised net veined below, and all veins are sunken above (photo 208).
+The distinctive patterned net veining is best observed when the leaf is held against a strong light (photo 590).
+From this vantage point, the hairs on the margin are visible.
 In the field, a hand lens would help.

 There are four subspecies of D. lycioides, which differ mainly in leaf appearance and distribution: